 Unfortunately, only one copy of Firefox can be open on the same machine at the same time.

 If you’re a Firefox fan, spending time in Nightly or Beta is worth it.
-That’s especially true if you wanted a sneak peek at Firefox Release version 57, which was released Nov.
-14 and features the new Photon interface.
+The preview versions offered a sneak peek at Firefox Release version 57 before it was released Nov.
+14, 2017 with the new Photon interface.
 For example, in Nightly, the applications (or “hamburger”) menu contents appear in a list, vs. the icons you see in Firefox’s current release.

 Safari Technology Preview and Beta

-Safari Technology Preview is Apple’s experimental browser, introduced in March 2016 and updated to version 46 on Dec.20.
-It gives developers and users a first look at upcoming features that may be added to future versions of Safari on macOS and iOS.
+Safari Technology Preview is Apple’s experimental browser, introduced in March 2016 and updated to version 58 on June 6.
+It gives developers and users a first look at upcoming features likely to be added to future versions of Safari on macOS and iOS.

-Currently, you can download Safari Technology Preview for macOS High Sierra (the latest OS) or for 2016's macOS Sierra.
-It’s not available as an iOS download.
+You can download Safari Technology Preview for macOS High Sierra (the current OS) or for the upcoming macOS Mojave announced earlier this week at Apple's Worldwide Developer Conference.
+(It’s not available as an iOS download.)